Preview

 Rules to name a variable in C Language

-- Both digits and alphabets are allowed to name a variable.
+- Both digits and alphabets are allowed while naming a variable.

-- We can use both capital and small letters buy they are treated differently.
+- Capital letters and small letters are treated differently.

 - First character must be an alphabet or underscore.

-- Variable name can have digits after first character.
+- Variable name can contain digits only after first character.

-- We can’t use any special character other than underscore.
+- No special character other than underscore can be used.

 Example: